Books and DVDs Available Free to Dementia Caregivers

-Select from a list of books and DVDs available to dementia caregivers.
+Select from a list of books available to dementia caregivers.

-Currently, we have the following books and DVDs available free to dementia caregivers:
+Currently, we have the following book available free to dementia caregivers:

 • “Creating Moments of Joy, 5th Edition” … one of our personal favorites, a practical and hopeful book filled with practical tips for a variety of situations.
 By Jolene Brackey.